Eligibility and Disqualifiers

 Liquor, Narcotics, and Drugs

-Shall not be addicted to the use of narcotics or habit-forming drugs or the excessive use of alcoholic beverages or liquor.
+Shall not be addicted to narcotics or habit-forming drugs or the excessive use of alcoholic beverages or liquor.
 Drug test required by state law.

-Uniformed, female employees may wear one set of conservative gold or silver, stud-type earrings, one earring in each earlobe.
+Uniformed, female employees may wear two sets of conservative gold or silver, stud-type earrings, 2 earrings maximum in each earlobe are allowed.
 Male employees are prohibited from wearing earrings while in uniform or on duty.
 With the exception of pierced ears, body piercing of the face, head and mouth is prohibited.
 Any other body piercing, which is not concealed by the authorized uniform or plain clothes, is prohibited for wear by any personnel when representing the department on- or off-duty.